Ab initio calculations of electric dipole moments of light nuclei: RESULTS AND DISCUSSION

 Basis-size convergence of the polarization contributions to the EDM for $p$-shell nuclei is also quite reasonable and comparable to that of the anapole moments~\cite{Hao2020}.
 In Fig.~\ref{fig:LiBeconv}, we show the $N_{\rm max}$ convergence of the isovector $\pi$-exchange contribution for $^6$Li and $^9$Be as a representative example.
 Again, the the odd $N_{\rm max}$ values correspond to the unnatural-parity states in Eq.~(\ref{gswf}).
 The largest spaces that we were able to reach for $^{6,7}$Li were $N_{\rm max}{=}11$, while for $^9$Be $N_{\rm max}{=}9$.
 For $^{10,11}$B, our calculations have been performed up to $N_{\rm max}{=}7$.
 For $^{13}$C, $^{14,15}$N we also reached $N_{\rm max}{=}7$ basis space.
 However, we applied the importance truncation~\cite{PhysRevLett.99.092501,PhysRevC.79.064324} at $N_{\rm max}{=}7$ for these isotopes.
 The $^{19}$F is on the borderline of NCSM applicability.
 Only calculations up to $N_{\rm max}{=}5$ were performed although without any importance truncation.
 The $M$-scheme dimension was 189 million in this case.

 Our $D^{(1)}$ and $D^{({\rm pol})}$ results for all considered nuclei are shown in Table~\ref{tab1}.
-In Fig.~\ref{fig:Dpolsum}, we display all the calculated polarization contributions to the EDMs of the $p$-shell stable nuclei and $^{19}$F. We can evaluate the uncertainties of our results due to the basis size convergence at about 10\% (20\% for $^{19}$F).
+In Fig.~\ref{fig:Dpolsum}, we display all the calculated polarization contributions to the EDMs of the $p$-shell stable nuclei and $^{19}$F. We can evaluate the uncertainties of our results due to the basis size convergence at about 10\% to 20\%.
 The other sources of uncertainty are renormalization and incompleteness of the transition operators and the uncertainties due to the description of the nuclear PTC and PTV forces.
-A rough estimate of the accuracy of our calculations can be obtained by a comparison of the calculated and experimental magnetic moments shown in the last two columns of Table~\ref{tab1}.
+Although different sources of uncertainty might be at play, a rough estimate of the accuracy of our calculations can still be obtained by a comparison of the calculated and experimental magnetic moments shown in the last two columns of Table~\ref{tab1}.
 For $^{19}$F, we obtain in addition the magnetic moment +3.73~$\mu_{\rm N}$ for the $5/2^+$ excited state that can be compared to the experimental +3.607(8)~$\mu_{\rm N}$~\cite{STONE200575}.
 We note that we used a one-body M1 operator.
 The largest discrepancies occur for $^{11}$B and $^{13}$C from which we estimate the uncertainty of our results at about 30\%.